 First, download the latest version of Asterisk from the Asterisk official website using the following command:

-Next, change the directory to the extracted directory and install the required dependencies with the following command:
+Next, use the cd command to change the directory to the extracted directory and install the required dependencies with the following command:

-Next, run the following command to configure Asterisk:
+Next, run the following configure script to configure Asterisk:

 Next, set the menu options with the following command: